 Another possibility is that you are suffering from DNS leaks.
 DNS leaks will tell Netflix where you really are, even when you use a VPN to conceal your IP address.

 On the whole, VPNs that are known to unblock Netflix do not suffer from DNS leaks.
-All the best VPNs for Netflix that we recommend have DNS leak protection.
+Take a look at our Netflix VPN guide for a list of the best VPNs.
 However, if you are using a different VPN (that is supposed to work for unblocking Netflix) it is possible that you may need to fix a DNS leak problem.

 Web Real-Time Communication (WebRTC) is a collection of technologies that allows web browsers to communicate directly with each other directly without the need for an intermediate server.
 This can improve the performance for web apps like video chat, file transfer, and live streaming.